kurnyaannn/ourecipe-project/README.md

 ![Ourecipe](https://github.com/kurnyaannn/ourecipe-project/blob/master/public/ourecipe-home.png?raw=true)

+## Description
+This project is using Laravel 8 with Jetstream and Livewire, so in case something happen which is won't... don't forget to update your Laravel installer.

 ## Requirements
 * PHP 7+
 * NodeJS
-* Composer
-* Laravel 8 With Jetstream and Livewire installed

 ## Installation
 * Edit .env file according to your needs